 - Cloud backup services with encryption

 Unfortunately, it's not uncommon for people to avoid purchasing antivirus software until they suspect an attack.
-Whether it's a slow computer or suspicious glitches, we often wait to take action until our computers' symptoms start working improperly, in order to take action.
+Whether it's a slow computer or suspicious glitches, we often wait until our computers' systems start working improperly, in order to take action.

 If this the case for you, make it a priority to implement effective antivirus software.
 The right program can find the threat and block it without impacting your computer usage in the slightest.
 If you are proactive, you’ll be able to navigate your digital life with peace of mind.